IntentAssistant/INA/README.md

 ## 🤝 Contributing
 - Bug reports and feature suggestions are welcome through GitHub Issues.
 - Before opening a Pull Request, please start a discussion describing the change.
-- Keep contributions ASCII when possible and document complex logic with concise comments.

 ---